mgifford/drupal-security/src/server.rst

 time to configure it this way, but it will make it much easier to restore your server when something does happen and and see you are back online quickly.
 It also codifies the process to ensure that you don't miss critical setup steps.
-This approach also makes it trivial to have essentially duplicate development, staging and production environments.
+This approach also makes it trivial to have essentially identical development, staging and production environments.

 7) Managing Server Logs